Facilities and Services

 * Lock station washrooms are available to the general public during operational hours only.

-Persons requiring assistance with accessibility at any of our sites on the Trent-Severn Waterway may contact Parks Canada Operations Staff through Ont.Trentsevern@pc.gc.ca to be accommodated.
+Persons requiring assistance with accessibility at any of our sites on the Trent-Severn Waterway may contact Parks Canada Operations Staff through Ont.Trentsevern@pc.gc.ca or Tel: 705-750-4900 Tel (Toll-free in North America Only): 1-888-773-8888 to be accommodated.

 - Seasonal Lockage Permit – Allows passage through any number of locks throughout the entire navigation season.